 #5.
 Use shorter study periods

 This requirement is fine for students who have limited time to study outside the college.
-Having shorter study periods allows to retain more new information than using long ones.
+Having shorter study periods allows you to retain more new information than using long ones.
 For example, a 10-15 minutes study session that involves only five new words and a few expressions can be much more effective than spending hours in the books.

 Kevin Paul, a well-known author, discussed this technique in his recent book called Study Smarter, Not Harder.
 According to his conclusions, sessions of 30 minutes are just enough to study something in a meaningful manner but not so long that focus is lost and the learned material is forgotten.